2018 29

 Le Pin 1989 95p

 Tasted in April 1995.
 A more spicy and "sweeter" version of 1990, but maybe a bit less concentrated.
 Just perfect.
-Bright future, which means a 10-15 years-long life.
+It has a bright future, which means a 10-15 years-long life.

 Le Pin 1988 94p

 Tasted in April 1995.
-Very deep with a lot of chocolate and sweet fruit on the nose; what a complexity.
-Densely packed, compact, and very concentrated, with plenty of perfectly ripe and sweet fruit.
+It was intense, with a lot of chocolate and sweet fruit on the nose; what a complexity.
+It was densely packed, compact, and concentrated, with plenty of perfectly ripe fruit.
 Exceptional wine and what potential it has!
-It easily matches vintages 1990 and 1989.
+It easily matches vintages from 1990 and 1989.

 Le Pin 1987 91p

 Tasted in April 1995.
-Very aromatic with splendid depth and breed, long on the palate with coffee and chocolate, splendid structure, nice amount of concentrated and luscious fruit.
+It is very aromatic with splendid depth and breed, long on the palate with coffee and chocolate, splendid structure, and a nice amount of concentrated and luscious fruit.
 An incredibly delicious wine for the vintage.

 Le Pin 1986 93p